paleohayduke/TrafficSimProject/README.md

 TAMUCT COSC-3320-110 Programmers Group 1

+BREAKDOWN OF CURRENT OUTPUT:

+road#: 6
+intercepts: 1   //this is how many intersections the road has with other roads intersept ref:	149209137
+	node ref:	149447096   // each of these is a node of the road connections:1
+	node ref:	149447111
+	connections:2
+	node ref:	149209137
+	connections:2

+*NOTE ON CONNECTONS: before the roads get their intersections a 4 node road will have connections like this: 1, 2, 2, 1. if there the values are greater than this pattern then there is intersection at the node with the raised value.

 Announcements:
 The map is displaying and is finding all intersections correctly.
 We've got everything we need to set up a graph of the roads and then implement a